LLNL/variorum/src/docs/sphinx/AMD.rst

 The E-SMI library provides the C API for user space application of the AMD Energy Driver and the AMD HSMP modules.

-The AMD Energy Driver is an out of kernel module that allows for core and socket energy counter access through MSRs and RAPL via ``hwmon`` sys entries.
+The AMD Energy Driver is an out-of-tree kernel module that allows for core and socket energy counter access through MSRs and RAPL via ``hwmon`` sys entries.
-These registers are updated every 1 millisecond and cleared on reset of the system.
+These registers are updated every millisecond and cleared on reset of the system.
 Some registers of interest include:

 * Power, Energy and Time Units